-This year Halloween is all about the Netflix series, Stranger Things.
-My kids love, love, love this show!
-So when my son Cam requested that I make him a functioning Demogorgon mask it came as no surprise.
-In fact, I made him this epic DIY Stranger Things Demogorgon Mask in no time with supplies from the dollar store.
+I made Cam this epic DIY Stranger Things Demogorgon Mask in no time with supplies found at the dollar store.
 The only problem?
 That mask didn’t open and close like the real Demogorgon on the show and I had a child who was determined to have a functioning Demogorgon costume this year.
 So back to the drawing board we went… with huge success!

 Today I am thrilled to share this tutorial for our functioning Demogorgon Mask.
-I honestly did not think that I could pull this mask off.
+Honestly, I did not think that I could pull this mask off.
 I told Cam numerous times that it was impossible to bring a computer generated effect to reality!
 I mean common… a moving monster mouth of this magnitude?!
 Not possible!
-My friend Amy came to the rescue when she shared this DIY Demogorgon Mask video from You Tube.
-While not a complete tutorial it showed that this project was possible!
+My friend Amy came to the rescue with all kinds of Stranger Things inspiration from her haunted mansion this year.

 Supplies (affiliate links):